Clube Atlético Penapolense

 Clube Atlético Penapolense, commonly referred to as Penapolense, is a professional association football club based in Penápolis, São Paulo, Brazil.
-It competes in the Campeonato Paulista Segunda Divisão, the fourth tier of the São Paulo state football league.
+It competes in the Campeonato Paulista Série A3, the third tier of the São Paulo state football league.

 The club's home colours are red and blue and the team mascot is a panther.

 History

 The club was founded on November 16, 1944, ten years after two local clubs, named Esporte Clube Corinthians and Penápolis Futebol Clube, folded.
-The club was founded after a Penápolis combined team played a friendly game in Fernandópolis against a local combined team.
+The club was founded after a Penápolis combined team played a friendly game against a local combined team in Fernandópolis.
 Penapolense won the Campeonato Paulista Série A3 in 2011.